 New development apartments sometimes represent a challenge for buyers.
 Everything gets brand new, and they often include luxury amenities you can’t find in older buildings.
 It’s not hard to buy a home.
 However, buying into a new building development in NYC comes with crucial differences and increased costs compared to a typical “resale” transaction.
 We wrote you a guide about new housing developments in NYC:

-The definition of new development seems like a simple question, and NYC real estate always finds a way to complicate things.
+The definition of new development may seem like a simple question, but NYC real estate always finds a way to complicate things.
 Imagine a vacant lot on which a sponsor builds a tower; that’s a glaring example of new development.

 But what about a gut-renovated townhouse?
 Is that a new development?
 The NYC Department of Buildings (DOB) has precise rules about when an “alteration” becomes a new building.
 For example, the DOB will determine the floor area added.

 If it increased by more than 110%, it’s a new building.
 Let’s apply that to the townhouse example above.
-If they gutted it—they removed all the floors, and only the exterior walls remained—it would be a new development.
+If they gutted it—removing all the floors, and only the exterior walls remained—it would be considered a new development.

 New housing developments in NYC

-Whether a project is an “alteration” or “new development” has big-time implications for both sponsors and buyers.
+Whether a project is considered an “alteration” or a “new development” has significant implications for both sponsors and buyers.
 A sponsor would always prefer an alteration; if they’re developing a vacant lot, that isn’t possible, but sprucing up an existing structure has significant advantages.

 The sponsor must comply with all building codes once a project tips into new development.

 Alterations, on the other hand, get grandfathered.
-The distinction remains less critical for buyers; they buy the finished product and aren’t concerned with how it got there.
-However, buyers have substantial differences regarding purchasing a new development apartment in NYC.
+The distinction remains less critical for buyers; they purchase the finished product and aren’t concerned with how it was produced.
+However, buyers have substantial differences regarding the purchase of a new development apartment in NYC.

-Before checking out properties, you should know a couple of things.
-Closing costs can be significantly higher than a resale transaction.
-We will get into the details below, but for now, be aware that closing costs remain about 2% higher, primarily because of transfer taxes.
+Before checking out properties, it’s essential to know a few key things.
+Closing costs can be significantly higher than in a resale transaction.
+We will delve into the details below, but for now, be aware that closing costs remain approximately 2% higher, primarily due to transfer taxes.

 New housing developments in NYC

 If you use a buyer’s agent, make sure they contact the listing agent on your behalf.
-New projects have agreements about paying commissions, and it can be challenging to bring in an agent after a few independent viewings.
+New projects often have agreements regarding real estate commissions, and it can be challenging to bring in an agent after a few independent viewings.

-If you’re buying a standard resale apartment, a good rule of thumb is it’ll take 2-3 months to close.
+If you’re buying a standard resale apartment, a good rule of thumb is that it’ll take 2-3 months to close.
 For new development, though, that can be pretty much anything.
-Projects start selling long before the building is complete, and listings often go up before construction.
+Projects often start selling before the building is complete, and listings are frequently posted before construction begins.

 Buyers usually “buy off the floor plan” with a rough sense of what the sponsor will deliver and when.
-Even buying as construction is underway exposes you to a certificate of occupancy delays.
+Even buying while construction is underway exposes you to the risk of a certificate of occupancy delay.
 However, if the building is completed, you can close fast without board approval.

 Getting a mortgage can be tricky.
 Many banks require a new building to be at least 51% sold before they’ll lend.
 For this reason, a “preferred lender” usually exists for the building.
 The preferred lender becomes familiar with the construction and usually makes loans before that 51% threshold is reached.

-While you can use whatever lender you want, the sponsor often requires you to apply to the preferred lender.
+While you can use any lender you want, the sponsor often requires you to apply through their preferred lender.

 Now that you’ve got a good sense of the costs and timeline, what else should you know?
 If it is early in the construction process, you won’t be visiting the actual building.
 New projects usually have an off-site sales office.
 There, you will see some materials and fixtures that will be used.